colin-walker/blog-In/README.md

 Choosing a file, click upload then clock the 'Copy file path' to have the direct URL placed in the clipboard for easy insertion into a post.

+Each post is preceeded by a permalink (#) and a comment icon, the comment icon acts as a toggle to show/hide the comments section for that post.
+When logged in, each comment will have a delete icon by it.
+Top level comments can be replied to by clicking the reply arrow next to the commenters name.